thoughtbot/ios-on-rails/book/iOS/alpha_and_beta.md

 	![Use the ROOT_URL in a pre-processor macro](images/ios_alpha_and_beta_6.png)

-	Under "Build Settings", search for preprocessor macros and add `ROOT_URL='@"yourProductionURL"'` to the release and Beta configurations and `ROOT_URL='@"yourStagingURL"'` for debug and Alpha configurations.
+	Under "Build Settings", search for preprocessor macros and add `ROOT_URL='@"yourProductionURL/"'` to the release and Beta configurations and `ROOT_URL='@"yourStagingURL/"'` for debug and Alpha configurations.

 5. **Build the app using the new scheme.**